CMakePP/CMaize/docs/src/background/terminology.rst

    GUI
       A Graphical User Interface (GUI) is a mechanism for a user to interact with a program via a traditional window-based environment.

+   KWARGS
+      Short for "keyword arguments".
+I don't know the full history/applicability of the term, but the "kwargs" is widely used in Python communities.
+We've borrowed the term here for referring to how many modern CMake functions accept their arguments as key/value pairs.